delboy711/SMASolarMQTT/README.md

 Python files should be put in the folder /home/pi/SMASolarMQTT Edit SMASolarMQTT.service and replace the Bluetooth address in line 7 with your own.
-Systemd unit SMASolarMQTT.service should be placed in folder /etc/systemd/system  enable auto start at boot with the command 'sudo systemd enable SMASolarMQTT' and start it with 'sudo systemd start SMASolarMQTT'
+Systemd unit SMASolarMQTT.service should be placed in folder /etc/systemd/system  enable auto start at boot with the command

+`sudo systemd enable SMASolarMQTT` and start it with

+`sudo systemd start SMASolarMQTT`

 Fire up a command prompt and install the bluetooth stack